Properties of Gromov-Witten invariants defined via global Kuranishi charts: Gravitational descendants

 for $k_1,\dots,k_n \geq 0$, $\alpha_1,\dots,\alpha_n \in H^*(X;\bQ)$ and $\sigma\in H_*(\Mbar_{g,n};\bQ)$.
 The \emph{Hodge integrals} of $X$ are the numbers

 where $b_1,\dots,b_g \geq 0$ are integers. \end{definition}

-\begin{remark} Given a different $J' \in \cJ_\tau(X,\omega)$, a cobordism between two global Kuranishi charts for $\Mbar_{g,n}(X,A;J)$ and $\Mbar_{g,n}(X,A;J')$ is constructted in \cite[\textsection5.2]{HS22}.
-These two global Kuranishi chart have the same base space $\cM$ and the coboridism between them is a rel--$C^\infty$ manifold with boundary over $\cM$.
+\begin{remark} Given a different $J' \in \cJ_\tau(X,\omega)$, a cobordism between two global Kuranishi charts for $\Mbar_{g,n}^{\,J}(X,A)$ and $\Mbar_{g,n}^{\,J'}(X,A)$ is constructed in \cite[\textsection6.2]{HS22}.
+These two global Kuranishi charts have the same base space $\cM$ and the coboridism between them is a rel--$C^\infty$ manifold with boundary over $\cM$.
 Thus, the pullback of $\bL_i^\cM$ extends to an equivariant line bundle over the cobordism, showing that the gravitational descendants of $X$ do not depend on the choice of $\omega$-tame almost complex structure.\end{remark}

 \begin{remark} There are several slightly different definitions of descendent GW invariants in the literature.
-The $\psi$-classes in \cite{RT97} are defined by $\psi_i := \text{st}^*\psi_i$, that is, pulled back from the moduli space of these curves.
+The $\psi$-classes in \cite{RT97} are defined to be the pullbacks $\text{st}^*\psi_i^{\Mbar_{g,n}}$ of the $\psi$-classes on the moduli space of these curves.
 These (respectively a slightly modified definition thereof) are called \emph{gravitational ancestors} in \cite{Giv01} and differ from our definition of $\psi$-classes.
 In \cite{KM98}, whose definition agrees with ours, the exact relationship between the two definitions is elucidated.
-In \cite{KKP03}, \emph{modified $\psi$-classes} $\bar{\psi_i}$ are defined satisfying $\pi_{n+1}^*\bar{\psi}_i = \bar{\psi}_i$. \end{remark}
+In \cite{KKP03}, the enumerative \emph{modified $\psi$-classes} $\bar{\psi_i}$ are defined, which satisfy $\pi_{n+1}^*\bar{\psi}_{n,i} = \bar{\psi}_{n+1,i}$, where $\psi_{k,i}$ is the $\psi$-class on $\Mbar_{g,k}^{\,J}(X,A)$. \end{remark}

-\begin{lemma} Let $\pi_{n+1}\cl \Mbar_{g,n+1}(X,A;J)\to \Mbar_{g,n}(X,A;J)$ be the forgetful map.
+\begin{lemma} Let $\pi_{n+1}\cl \Mbar_{g,n+1}^{\,J}(X,A)\to \Mbar_{g,n}^{\,J}(X,A)$ be the forgetful map.
 Then

 in $H^*_G(\cM_{n+1},\bQ)$.
 Moreover, $\psi_{n+1,i}\cdot D_{n+1,i,A} = 0$. \end{lemma}